Agreed guidelines are necessary for me to provide the best possible service.

 If you ask to reschedule on the day of your appointment or cannot attend, you will be charged the full treatment fee.
 This is because I will not be able to fill your appointment slot and still need to cover my costs.

-Disclosure of medical conditions: you will be asked to complete a confidential, online consultation form, before making your first appointment.
+Disclosure of medical conditions: you will be asked to complete a confidential consultation form, at your first appointment.
 Please take the time to complete this thoroughly and tell me about any medical conditions, undiagnosed symptoms, medical treatment and medication.

 I need this information in order to give you safe, effective treatment.
 If you do not tell me something of importance, I may give you unsuitable treatment, for which I cannot be held responsible.